Indirect Rate Distortion Functions with Side Information: Structural Properties and Multivariate Gaussian Sources: Introduction

-We examine two scenarios that correspond to a distributed source coding problem, with side information at the encoder and decoder, and side information only at the decoder.\\ {\it Switch A Open ($A^c$).} When Switch A is open, the side information $\{Y_{t}: t=1,2, \dots,n\}$ is only available at the decoder.
-By Wyner \cite{wyner1978}, and Draper and Wornell \cite{draper-wornell2004}, it follows that the infimum of all achievable operational rates, denoted by $R_{A^c }(\Delta_X)$, subject to an average distortion less than or equal to $\Delta_X \in [0,\infty)$, is characterized by the single-letter operational information theoretic conditional RDF, ${R}_{S;Z|Y}(\Delta_X)$, given by
+The operational definition of an achievable compression rate, i.e., the encoder, decoder, etc., is a slight variation of the one given in \cite{wyner-ziv1976,wyner1978} (see also \cite{dobrushin1962information,Gallager:1968,berger:1971}). \ES{We analyze two scenarios: side information at both the encoder and decoder, and side information only at the decoder.}

+{\it Switch $A$ Open ($A^\mathrm{c}$).} \ES{When Switch $A$ is open, side information $\{Y_t: t=1,2,\ldots,n\}$ is available only at the decoder.
+According to Wyner \cite{wyner1978} and Yamamoto et al. \cite{yamamoto1980source}, the infimum of all achievable rates for average distortion $\Delta \in [0,\infty)$, is characterized by the single-letter conditional RDF:}

-where $\pazocal{M}_{A^c}(\Delta_X)$ is specified by the set of auxiliary RVs $Z$,
+where $\pazocal{D}_{A^\mathrm{c}}(\Delta)$ is specified by the set of auxiliary RVs $Z$,